-Kerry Burridge - BCA, Dip.
+Kerry Burridge BCA, Dip.
 Banking, MPhil (Hons)

-Kerry is an experienced director, senior executive and international consultant who specialises in economic development, banking and finance.
-She is an independent specialist director on the board of the Bank of Cook Islands, a role she has had since October 2013.
+Kerry is an experienced director, senior executive and international consultant who specialises in banking and finance and economic development.
+She is an independent specialist director on the board of the Bank of Cook Islands, a role she has held since October 2013.
 She has worked extensively with international aid donors throughout the Pacific Island nations.
 Kerry was appointed to the Board by the Standing Committee of General Synod/te Hīnota Whānui in 2018.